 Sarah Kathleen Johnson is pursuing a PhD in Theology at the University of Notre Dame in Indiana.
-Her research at the intersection of sociology of religion and liturgical studies is centred on the roles of Christian ritual practices in increasingly nonreligious and religiously diverse social contexts.

 Lydia has been passionate about the church and its ministry throughout her life.
 She has expressed this in her commitment to theological scholarship as well as through various kinds of ministry in the congregation and broader church.
 She advocates for an “embodied” theology in which elements of one’s identity such as social location, gender and sexuality, ethnic background and economic standing are acknowledged within the theological conversation.